Ptolemaic Kingdom: Cities

+The Ptolemaic Dynasty built many Greek settlements throughout their Empire, to either Hellenize newly conquered peoples or reinforce their control.
+These cities were typically modeled on traditional Hellenistic poleis in terms of urban planning, social and political organization, and civic life; most functioned as autonomous city-states that were anchored more to the wider Mediterranean and Hellenistic worlds than to Egypt.
+The largest of these cities were Alexandria, Naucratis, and Ptolemais, which served as the main focal points for commerce, trade, and culture in the kingdom.

 Alexandria

 A major Mediterranean port of Egypt, in ancient times and still today, Alexandria was founded in 331 BC by Alexander the Great.
 According to Plutarch, the Alexandrians believed that Alexander the Great's motivation to build the city was his wish to "found a large and populous Greek city that should bear his name."
 Located 30 km west of the Nile's westernmost mouth, the city was immune to the silt deposits that persistently choked harbors along the river.
 Alexandria became the capital of the Hellenized Egypt of King Ptolemy I (reigned 323–283 BC).
 Under the wealthy Ptolemaic Dynasty, the city soon surpassed Athens as the cultural center of the Hellenic world.

 Laid out on a grid pattern, Alexandria occupied a stretch of land between the sea to the north and Lake Mareotis to the south; a man-made causeway, over three-quarters of a mile long, extended north to the sheltering island of Pharos, thus forming a double harbor, east and west.
 On the east was the main harbor, called the Great Harbor; it faced the city's chief buildings, including the royal palace and the famous Library and Museum.
 At the Great Harbor's mouth, on an outcropping of Pharos, stood the lighthouse, built c.
 280 BC.
 Now vanished, the lighthouse was reckoned as one of the Seven Wonders of the World for its unsurpassed height (perhaps 140 metres or 460 ft); it was a square, fenestrated tower, topped with a metal fire basket and a statue of Zeus the Savior.

 The Library, at that time the largest in the world, contained several hundred thousand volumes and housed and employed scholars and poets.
 A similar scholarly complex was the Museum (Mouseion, "hall of the Muses").
 During Alexandria's brief literary golden period, c.
 280–240 BC, the Library subsidized three poets—Callimachus, Apollonius of Rhodes, and Theocritus—whose work now represents the best of Hellenistic literature.
 Among other thinkers associated with the Library or other Alexandrian patronage were the mathematician Euclid (c.
 300 BC), the inventor Archimedes (287 BC – c.
 212 BC), and the polymath Eratosthenes (c.
 225 BC).